gustawL/gustawl.github.io/content/0_info/disclaimer.md

 People aren’t ideal.
 Sometimes they hold roles because of luck and contacts.<br>
 Just look around: companies hire professionals and still ship bad products (maybe because of bad management or constraints etc.).<br> The point stands: people aren’t ideal, no matter what.
 Don’t expect special treatment from me or exceptions.
 If you need deference because of your title/status, this space isn’t for you. <br>

 Any constructive criticism is welcomed.
-The text above is addressed for people with "god complex" problem (yes, i encountered some...), or anything that is "personal problem" - not mine.
+The text above is addressed for people with "god complex" problem (yes, i encountered some...), or anyone with "personal problem" - not mine.
 Don't be A-hole, and i won't be for you too.

 ## Communication
 If you use "pronouns" and...